xebia-functional/appsly-android-rest/README.md

 ## Gradle or Maven Dependency

 Appsly Android REST may be automatically imported into your project if you already use [Maven](http://maven.apache.org/) or the [Android Gradle Build System](http://tools.android.com/tech-docs/new-build-system/user-guide).
 Just declare Appsly Android REST as a maven dependency.
-If you wish to always use the latest unstable snapshots, add the Sonatype repository where the Appsly Android REST snapshot artifacts are being deployed.
+If you wish to always use the latest unstable snapshots, add the Clinker Snapshots repository where the Appsly Android REST snapshot artifacts are being deployed.
-Appsly Android REST official releases will be made available at Clinker.
+Appsly Android REST official releases will be made available at Clinker and Maven Central as they become available

-Maven
+**LATEST STABLE**

+*Maven*

 ```xml
 <repository>